After starring as a player, Scott Hazelton has gone down a different path to success as a coach.

 The name Scott Hazelton is synonymous with basketball in New England.
-People know him as a coach, mentor, player development specialist and a former star player in his own right.
-They know his accolades, his achievements and the success he’s had with the game.
+People know him as a coach, mentor, player development specialist and a former star player.
+They know his accolades, his achievements and his success within the game.

-But how about the times where the game wasn’t so easy?
+But how many people know about the times when the game wasn’t easy?

 The times where he himself didn’t grow up with a leader or mentor for a long time.

-The transition to coaching and getting declined for the first 16 varsity head coaching jobs he applied for.
+The transition to coaching, then getting passed over for the first 16 varsity head coaching jobs he applied for.

-Oftentimes basketball comes easy on the court for the most gifted people, but real success comes from character and the game can teach it quickly.
+Oftentimes basketball comes easy on the court for the most gifted people, but real success comes from character.
+The game teaches character quickly.

 Hazelton is a major success now, but his path from playing to coaching wasn’t a straight line.
 Like many, he experienced his own ups and downs, but basketball was always there to help him through.

-Before he was the Athletic Director and head boys’ and girls’ basketball coach at Bradford Christian Academy or coaching with the Mass Rivals AAU program, Hazelton was kicking around the suburbs of Boston.
+Before he was the athletic director and boys’ and girls’ basketball coach at Bradford Christian Academy or coaching with the Mass Rivals AAU program, Hazelton dabbled in all sports growing up in Somerville.